Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Simulation Study

-To evaluate model performance, we use the metrics of false positive rate (FPR) and false negative rate (FNR) to measure the accuracy of the changepoint detection, and use root mean squared error (RMSE), empirical coverage of the 95\% credible interval (CI), and length of the CI to assess the changepoint estimation.
-FPR is defined as the ratio of the number of falsely detected locations to the total number of locations that have changepoints detected, and FNR is the ratio of the number of falsely undetected locations to the total number of locations without changepoints detected.
-When calculating RMSE, we treat the true changepoint as having value M (i.e., $\tau(\mathbf{s})=M$) when there is no changepoint at location $\bs$.
+To evaluate the performance of our method, we use the metrics of false positive rate (FPR) and false negative rate (FNR) to measure the accuracy of the changepoint detection, and use root mean squared error (RMSE), empirical coverage of the 95\% credible interval (CI), and length of the CI to assess the changepoint estimation.
+FPR is defined as the ratio of the number of falsely detected locations to the total number of locations without changepoints, and FNR is the ratio of the number of falsely undetected locations to the total number of locations with changepoints.
+When calculating RMSE, we treat the true changepoint as having value $M$ (i.e., $\tau(\mathbf{s})=M$) when there is no changepoint at location $\bs$.
 A combination of a narrower credible interval with empirical coverage closer to the nominal level indicates a more precise uncertainty quantification.
+The formula for FPR, FNR, and RMSE are given below, where $\tau({\bf s})$ denotes the true changepoint for location ${\bf s}$, $\hat{\tau}({\bf s})$ denotes the detected changepoint, and $\lvert A \rvert$ is the cardinality of set A:

-We compare the FPR, FNR and RMSE of our spatial-temporal model with the univariate time series changepoint detection method offered by the R package {\fontfamily{pcr}\selectfont changepoint}.
-The latter method is applied to each of the spatial locations separately (hereinafter 1D method).
-We use {\fontfamily{pcr}\selectfont cpt.mean}, {\fontfamily{pcr}\selectfont cpt.var}, and {\fontfamily{pcr}\selectfont cpt.meanvar} functions for each type of change, all using modified Bayesian information criteria penalty for estimating at most one changepoint \citep{hinkley1970inference}.
+We compare the FPR, FNR and RMSE of our spatio-temporal model with the univariate method applied to each location (hereinafter 1D method).
+Through experimentation, we picked a conservatively large iteration number of $20,000$ and a burn-in size of $10,000$ to ensure MCMC convergence based on Gelman-Rubin diagnostic \citep{gelman1992inference}.